sabre-io/sabre.io/source/dav/service-discovery.md

 built today, so I can't comment on if clients actually require this, or what the purpose of this is.

-Note that these records can only point to a domainname, and not a full path.
+Note that these records can only point to a domain name, and not a full path.

 To enable that, add the following: